gavinhoward/bc/manuals/bc.md

 significant byte and `number_of_bytes - 1` is the most significant byte.

 This is a [void](#void-functions) function.

+## Signal Handling

+If `bc` has been compiled with the
+[signal handling](./build.md#build-signal-handling), sending a `SIGINT` to it will cause it to stop its current execution and reset, asking for more input.

 ## Command Line History